The Coastal Sea Wolves of British Columbia - September 28 - October 6, 2025 - Fully booked.

 Contact me for more details.

-Wild Giant Panda and Sichuan wildlife winter Tour - March 1 - March 16, 2026 - now booking, a small group of 5 photographers only!
+Wild Giant Panda and Sichuan wildlife winter Tour - March 1 - March 16, 2026 - now booking, a small group of 5 photographers - 2 spots available.

-During this special trip we will take on the challenge of photographing a truly wild Giant Panda!
+During this unique expedition, we invite you to take on the rare challenge of observing and photographing a genuinely wild Giant Panda.

-However this specialist wildlife tour of Sichuan doesn’t just focus on Giant Pandas, In addition, we will dedicate several days to photographing other unique animals such as Golden Snub-nosed monkey, Red Pandas, Sichuan Takin, and a variety of unique birds such as White-eared Pheasant, Blood pheasant, Lady Amherst's Pheasant, Chinese Monal and more.
+This specialist wildlife tour of Sichuan offers much more than just pandas.
+We have allocated several days to seek out and photograph other exceptional species.
+Highlights include the beautiful Golden Snub-nosed Monkey, Red Panda, Sichuan Takin, and an array of spectacular avian life, such as the White-eared Pheasant, Blood Pheasant, Lady Amherst's Pheasant, Chinese Monal, and many more.
 Contact me for more details.

 Ellesmere Island, Canada expedition - April 20 - May 7, 2026 - Fully booked!